EXPLORE the vibrant and historic Queen Victoria (QV) market, a colorful and popular destination for visitors and a food heaven.

 OLD MELBOURNE CEMETERY

-The Queen Victoria Market still hold the remains of the European founders of Melbourne as well as Aboriginal graves.
+Queen Victoria Market holds many remains of European founders of Melbourne as well as Aboriginal graves.
 The human remains of an estimated 9000 people are on the sites.
 Bizarrely most of them lie as little as 1.5 metres below the QV Market car park and adjacent market stalls.
-Thousands of vehicles park on top of their every bodies every month.
+Thousands of vehicles regularly park above human bodies.
 How this happened is an extraordinary tale.
 Fortunately we have all the maps, images, stories, records and grave inscriptions to bring this story and the memories of our founding fathers and mothers to life.
-This is a significant story that needs revealing not just to show respect, not just to learn how greed triumphed over decency but importantly because the QV Market and Melbourne City Council have been recently exploring ways to use cemetery land for a development.
+This is a significant story that needs revealing not just to show respect, not just to learn how greed triumphed over decency but importantly because the QV Market and Melbourne City Council are planning to use cemetery land for development.

 Melbourne’s first cemetery: Flagstaff Gardens 1836-7.